techlore/go-incognito/Scripts/Section 5/4_ Networking.md

 short, disable WPS.

-You can take your security a step further by only allowing a connection to a specified device via a MAC address, we discussed these in the previous lesson.
+You can take your security a step further by only allowing a connection to a specified device via a MAC address, we discussed what these are in the previous lesson.
 This way, only devices you specify connect to the router, and any other device is blacklisted.
 But, similar to hiding your SSID, this won’t stop an experienced hacker, since tools like aircrack-ng reveal the authorized MAC addresses, and the attacker can spoof the MAC address to mimic an accepted device.
 So, once again, this will only help keep out your amateur attackers.

 Something I’d recommend you do do, if you use VPNs, is install a VPN on your router, which will route every device on the network through the VPN.
 Not only does this mean you don’t need to worry about VPN software on every device, but